NGSS Resource Hub

 "Make observations and measurements to identify materials based on their properties."

-"Examples of materials to be identified could include baking soda and other powders, metals, minerals, and liquids.
-Examples of properties could include color, hardness, reflectivity, electrical conductivity, thermal conductivity, response to magnetic forces, and solubility; density is not intended as an identifiable property."
+Students might identify materials such as baking soda and similar powders, metals, minerals, and liquids.
+Properties they could use include color, hardness, reflectivity, electrical conductivity, thermal conductivity, how the material responds to magnets, and solubility, but density is not meant to be one of these properties.

 The three dimensions packed into this standard